 Off-campus housing options are also available.
 Students must arrange off-campus accommodations independently.
 All housing arrangements should be completed before arriving in Philadelphia.
 For information about off-campus housing, please visit the Off-Campus Housing website.

-Exchange students are not required to purchase a meal plan even if you choose to live in the residence halls.
-Meal plans are best for students that prefer the convenience of cafeteria and on-campus food vendors.
+Exchange students are not required to purchase a Dining Plan even if you choose to live in the residence halls.
+Dining Plans are best for students that prefer the convenience of on-campus dining locations.

 Exchange students will enter the United States under a J-1 student visitor visa.
 Information about the J-1 visa can be found on the State Department’s website.